-The oven is vented through duct openings at the rear of the range.
+The oven is vented through duct openings at the rear of the cooktop.
+See the Features section.
 Do not block these openings when cooking in the oven-it is important that the flow of hot air from the oven and fresh air to the oven burners be uninterrupted.